 What third-party streaming devices are affected by the FCC advisory?

-According to the new FCC notice, bootleg devices that aren't approved by the federal government run the risk of incurring serious fines -- some as high as $100,000 or more.
+According to the new FCC notice, bootleg devices that aren't approved by the federal government run the risk of incurring serious fines — some as high as $100,000 or more.
 These penalties don't only apply to users, either.
-Anyone importing, selling, or making said devices runs the risk of clashing with FCC regulations.
+Anyone importing, selling or making said devices run the risk of clashing with FCC regulations.

-You'll also want to verify that the FCCID number is nearby or next to the number.
+You'll also want to verify that the FCCID number is next to the logo.
 Some bootleggers are getting really skilled at copying the logo, but rarely do their devices feature both the logo and ID number.

 Why is the FCC cracking down on bootleg devices?